 Odi, despite the heat of the canyon, still wore his vest with the beads and tails.

-He appeared disappointed and sat next to Eku and Yathi.
+Disappointed, he sat next to Eku and Yathi.

 There were people all around, planted on rocks, squatting on the ground, standing and sharing snacks.